Research Fellow, The New Institute

-Avram Alpert is a lecturer in the Princeton Writing Program and the author of Global Origins of the Modern Self, from Montaigne to Suzuki (2019) and A Partial Enlightenment: What Modern Literature and Buddhism Can Teach Us About Living Well without Perfection (2021) and The Good-Enough Life (2022).
+Avram Alpert is a research fellow at The New Institute in Hamburg.
+His books include A Partial Enlightenment: What Modern Literature and Buddhism Can Teach Us About Living Well without Perfection (2021) and The Good-Enough Life (2022).

 History of ideas

 It’s not just that Hegel and Rousseau were racists.
 Racism was baked into the very structure of their dialectical philosophy